Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 The interior

-A Greek cross plan with eight chapels in pairs at the corners.
-The flat ceiling is decorated with trompe l'oeil architectural perspectives by Domenico Bruni - in the middle is St Martin in glory by Jacopo Guarana.
-Next to the pulpit is an altar table with legs in the form of angels by Tullio Lombardo (see below right) which came here from the suppressed and demolished church of San Sepolcro which stood on the Riva degli Schiavone.
-In the late 1960s the angels were in a poor state, following the 1966 floods, and so were removed and restored by Venice in Peril.
-The largest chapel is frescoed by Fabio Canal.
-The tomb of Doge Francesco Erizzo over the side door was evidently conceived to echo the façade of his palazzo, which is visible over the canal through this door.
+In a dark corner next to the pulpit is an altar table with legs in the form of angels by Tullio Lombardo (see below right) which came here from the suppressed and demolished church of San Sepolcro which stood on the Riva degli Schiavone.
+Following the 1966 floods the supporting angels were in a poor state, and so were removed and restored by Venice in Peril in 1991-92.

 The scuola

-Campanile 22m (72ft) electromechanical bells
+22m (72ft) electromechanical bells

 Romanesque and dating from the Sansovino rebuilding.
 Restored in 1902 and 1973.